-- > The Upland Sandpiper begins southward migration unusually early, beginning in mid-July.
-It spends up to eight months of the year in its winter home in South America, during the austral summer. - In several northeastern states, many nesting Upland Sandpipers live on the grounds of airports. - > Upland Sandpiper pairs scrape out multiple depressions in the ground, but use only one for their actual nest. - ➤ The oldest recorded Upland Sandpiper was at least 8 years, 11 months old, and lived in New York.
+- The Upland Sandpiper begins southward migration unusually early, beginning in mid-July.
+It spends up to eight months of the year in its winter home in South America, during the austral summer. - > Upland Sandpiper pairs scrape out multiple depressions in the ground but use only one for their actual nest. - Researchers banded an Upland Sandpiper on the Konza Prairie Biological Station, a field research station in the Flint Hills of Kansas.
+Like many banded birds, the bird then disappeared from human notice.
+A photographer documented it, alive and well, perched on a fence post in the Flint Hills about a mile from where it was banded in 2006 as a chick on the nest.
+This Upland Sandpiper was 13 years old and was the oldest of its species on record

+Whimbrel

-Whimbrel Numenius phaeopus
+Numenius phaeopus